 Maverick: Maverick demonstrates this ability when he tracks the fake Indians and recognizes from near invisible tracks (the tracks were in the dusty layer covering a rocky path) that the horses are shod.
 He also parodies the "listen to the ground" approach, to get Miss Bransford to do the same.
 He can't actually do that.

 Sniffers of Push kinda qualify in that they can tell everywhere an object has been and who has used it by sniffing.
-It's a psychic power, though, which doesn't make a whole lot of sense.
+Justified because it's a psychic power.

 Van Helsing: "It's carnivorous.
 Whatever it is, it appears to be human.
 I'd say he's a size seventeen, about three hundred and sixty pounds, eight and a half to nine feet tall, he has a bad gimp in his right leg, and, uh... three copper teeth."
 The last clue subverts the trope in that he only knows this because the monster is standing right behind Anna, but the rest of his analysis is played straight.